-Headache and neck pain are common problems that affect millions of men and women around the world.
-If you suffer from this type of problem, you're not alone.
-The good news is that chiropractic care is the best way to not only treat these common problems, but also help avoid future episodes.
+Headache and neck pain are common problems that affect millions of people around the world.
+If you suffer from this type of issue, you're not alone.
+The good news is that chiropractic is an excellent way to not only treat these common issues, but also help prevent future episodes.

-For many years, people with neck and headache pain in Sacramento have been helped by the chiropractic care of Dr. Armstrong.
-Our experience is supported by a recent review done in Canada that found that non-surgical, non-drug treatments are the best choice for neck and headache pain.
+For many years, patients with neck and headache pain in Sacramento have been helped by the chiropractic adjustments of Dr. Armstrong.
+Our experience is backed up by a recent review done in Canada that found that non-invasive, non-drug solutions are the best choice for neck and headache pain.

-The study looked at 15 studies from 1990 to 2015 and found that conservative treatment comprised of chiropractic adjustments, exercises, and stretches was suggested before turning to drugs or more invasive treatments.
+The report looked at 15 studies from 1990 to 2015 and found that conservative treatment comprised of chiropractic adjustments, exercises, and stretches was suggested before turning to drugs or more invasive procedures.

-If you're suffering with neck pain or headaches, Dr. Armstrong and our staff are here to help you recover.
+If you're suffering from neck pain or headaches, Dr. Armstrong and our staff are here to help you recover.
 Give our Sacramento office a call today at (916) 483-8441 for an appointment today.

 Varatharajan S, Ferguson B, Chrobak K, et al. Are non-invasive interventions effective for the management of headaches associated with neck pain?
 An update of the Bone and Joint Decade Task Force on Neck Pain and Its Associated Disorders by the Ontario Protocol for Traffic Injury Management (OPTIMa) Collaboration.
 European Spine Journal 2016; February 6:1-29.

-Dr. Armstrong sees many people weekly in our busy Sacramento chiropractic office who are looking for relief from the pain and agony they feel due to herniated discs.
-Our experience isn't unique; the medical research verifies that chiropractic care is a great way to treat herniated disc pain.
+Dr. Armstrong sees many people weekly in our busy Sacramento chiropractic office who are searching for relief from the pain and agony they feel due to herniated discs.
+Our experience isn't unique; the medical research confirms that chiropractic is an effective way to treat herniated disc problems.

-One particular research project involved 27 people, 8 male and 19 female, who had magnetic resonance imaging (MRI) confirming a disc herniation in either their neck or lower back.
-The subjects reported that they were experiencing pain, reduced range of motion, and sensory problems bad enough to keep them off work.
+One particular research study involved 27 people, 8 male and 19 female, who had magnetic resonance imaging (MRI) confirming a disc herniation in either their neck or lower back.
+The subjects documented that they were experiencing pain, limited range of motion, and sensory problems bad enough to keep them off work.

-Over the course of the research period, the individuals were treated using one of two common chiropractic practices: traction for herniated discs in the cervical area or flexion distraction for the patients who had herniation issues in the low back.
+During the course of the research study, the subjects were treated using one of two common chiropractic techniques: traction for herniated discs in the cervical area or flexion distraction for the men and women who had herniation issues in the low back.

-Each person was seen four or five times per week for the first two weeks, then three times weekly, and then as needed for the remainder of the study.
-Depending on the seriousness of the disc herniation, therapy ranged anywhere from six weeks to six months, with MRIs being conducted at various stages to determine what effect, if any, the chiropractic care was having in regard to the disc herniation.
+Each person was seen four or five times per week for the first two weeks, then three times each week, and then as needed for the remainder of the study.
+Based on the severity of the disc herniation, therapy varied anywhere from six weeks to six months, with MRIs being conducted at various stages to identify what effect, if any, the chiropractic care was having in regard to the disc herniation.

-The researchers found that 80 percent of the patients experienced a "good clinical outcome," meaning reduced pain and a reduction in other issues, such as numbness.
-Furthermore, 77 percent of these people also showed MRI evidence that their disc herniation was either reduced or resolved completely.
-This resulted in 78 percent of the study participants being able to return to their place of employment and led the authors to conclude that chiropractic adjustments is both "safe and helpful" for disc herniations.
+The researchers found that 80 percent of the participants enjoyed a "good clinical outcome," meaning reduced pain and a reduction in other symptoms, such as numbness.
+Additionally, 77 percent of these individuals also showed MRI evidence that their disc herniation was either reduced or resolved completely.
+This resulted in 78 percent of the study subjects being able to return to their place of employment and led the authors to conclude that chiropractic is both "safe and helpful" for disc herniations.

-If you have a herniated disc and you're near Dr. Armstrong in Sacramento, contact our office today to see what chiropractic can do for you!
+If you have a herniated disc and suffer from chronic back pain and are near Dr. Armstrong in Sacramento, contact our office today to see what chiropractic can do for you!

 BenEliyahu, DJ.
 Magnetic resonance imaging and clinical follow-up: study of 27 patients receiving chiropractic care for cervical and lumbar disc herniations.
 Journal of Manipulative and Physiological Therapeutics 1996;19(9):597-606.

-In our Sacramento practice, we see a large number of patients who are struggling with back pain, and a few of these folks have been told they might need surgery to recover.
-Thankfully, Dr. Armstrong has helped many people get relief without the need for any type of operation.
-The scientific research confirms the success we see in our practice.
-One study published in the academic journal Spine found that consulting with a chiropractor as your first step in overcoming with your back problems may literally keep you off of the operating table.
+In our Sacramento practice, we see a lot of people who are troubled with back pain, and some of these patients have been advised they might need surgery to recover.
+Thankfully, Dr. Armstrong has helped many people get relief without the need for any type of surgical treatment.
+The science agrees with the success we see in our office.
+One research study published in the medical journal Spine found that consulting with a chiropractor as your first step in overcoming with your back problems may actually keep you out of the operating room.

-In this scientific study, medical experts from Dartmouth analyzed statistics from 1,885 workers from Washington state who first saw either an orthopedic surgeon or a chiropractic doctor for their back-related issues.
-They then used three years' worth of follow-up medical information to determine whether the patients ended up having back surgery in an attempt to correct the issue.
+In this research study, medical professionals from Dartmouth reviewed data from 1,885 workers from Washington state who first saw either a surgeon or a chiropractor for their back-related issues.
+They then used three years' worth of follow-up medical information to determine whether the patients ended up having back surgery in an attempt to correct the problem.

-What the researchers observed was that 42.7% of the patients who first consulted with a surgeon for their back problems ended up in surgery in that 3-year time frame, whereas only 1.5% of those who first consulted with a chiropractor had the same fate.
+What the authors discovered was that 42.7% of the patients who first consulted with a surgeon for their back pain ended up having a surgical procedure in that 3-year time span, whereas only 1.5% of those who first consulted with a chiropractor had the same fate.
 The authors wrote:

 "Even after controlling for injury severity and other measures, workers with an initial visit for the injury to a surgeon had almost nine times the odds of receiving lumbar spine surgery compared to those seeing primary care providers, whereas workers whose first visit was to a chiropractor had significantly lower odds of surgery."

-These are impressive results.
-Consulting with a chiropractor significantly decreases your odds of having back surgery, plus the chiropractic patients in this scientific study "had lower odds of chronic work disability" and they also had fewer expensive MRI tests.
+These are impressive outcomes.
+Seeing a chiropractor drastically decreases your odds of getting back surgery, plus the chiropractic patients in this report "had lower odds of chronic work disability" and they also had fewer expensive MRI tests.

-Let's also take into account this important detail: this study was performed by orthopedic surgeons from Dartmouth College, and published in the world's most influential medical publication on spinal injuries.
+Let's also take into consideration this important detail: this study was carried out by orthopedic surgeons from Dartmouth College, and printed in the world's most influential medical publication on spinal injuries.

 The Risks of Surgery

-Any surgery has risks, but a major problem related to spinal surgery is that there's a very high rate of failure.
-In an important review in the European Spine Journal, researchers wrote:
+Any surgical procedure has risks, but a major downside associated with spinal surgery is that there is a very high rate of failure.
+In an important analysis in the European Spine Journal, researchers wrote: